Need to submit a Warranty Claim

 • Should a Treegator® bag be left on a tree or shrub when not in use?

 Yes.
-Additives such as liquid or water soluble fertilizers / stimulants / nutrients can be added to a Treegator® Jr. Pro.
+Additives such as liquid or water soluble fertilizers / stimulants / nutrients can be added to both models of Treegator® Slow Release Watering Bags.

 To avoid any clogging issues, it is strongly recommended that the additives be pre-mixed in a separate container, and then added to the bag after filling to 1/4 capacity with clean water.
-NOTE: This is not necessary with dissolvable fertilizer pouches.

 • Can a Treegator® bag be used on a planting that is on a hill or steep grade?